UniMath/agda-unimath/src/foundation/relaxed-sigma-decompositions.lagda.md

 ## Properties

-### Characterization of equality of Relaxed-Σ-Decompositions
+### Characterization of equality of relaxed-Σ-decompositions

 ```agda
 equiv-Relaxed-Σ-Decomposition :